OCR-D/ocrd-website/site/en/workflows.md

 ### Step 7: Text segmentation (on Page Level)

-In this processing step an (optimized) document image is taken as an input and the image is segmented into the different text blocks.
-During this step a classification (text, marginalia, image, ...) should also be done.
+In this processing step, an (optimized) document image is taken as an input and the image is segmented into the various regions or blocks, including columns.
+Segments are also classified, either coarse (text, separator, image, table, ...) or fine-grained (paragraph, marginalia, heading, ...).

 **Note:** If you use `ocrd-tesserocr-segment-region`, you should use `ocrd-segment-repair` afterwards to obtain better results.